How Long Are Visual Novels?

 How long should my first visual novel be?

-Aim for something you can finish in two to five hours for a single route.
+Aim for something you can finish in two to five hours for a single story.
 This gives you enough exposure to judge the format without a massive time commitment.

 What is the average length of a visual novel?

-The average visual novel takes 10 to 20 hours for a full playthrough across all routes.
-Single-route playthroughs are typically 3 to 8 hours.
+The average visual novel takes 10 to 20 hours for a full playthrough across all stories.
+Single-story playthroughs are typically 3 to 8 hours.
 Short browser visual novels can be finished in under an hour, while epic titles like Clannad or Muv-Luv Alternative can exceed 50 hours.

 How long does it take to finish a visual novel?

-It depends on whether you play one route or all routes.
-A single route in a mid-length visual novel takes 4 to 8 hours.
-Full completion with every route and ending can take 15 to 50 hours for popular titles.
+It depends on whether you play one story or all stories.
+A single story in a mid-length visual novel takes 4 to 8 hours.
+Full completion with every story and ending can take 15 to 50 hours for popular titles.
 Browser visual novels on platforms like StoryNight typically take 1 to 3 hours per story.

 Read a Story That Uses These Concepts